RichardScottOZ/book-mentat/README.md

 # book-mentat
 Considering how to analyse book collections, Large Language Model style

+# Motivation
+- Get all the good spaceship names
+- Finding old stories you have forgotten
+- References found

 # Problem
 ## Library
 - Consider an extensive ebook library that is decades old